 For fifteen hundred years the high priest of Israel had walked through the inner curtain on the tenth day of the seventh month, sprinkled blood at the lid of the Ark of the Covenant, and walked back out.
 He did it every year.
 He did it because the previous year's blood, however well it had been sprinkled, had not finished the work.
 The blood of bulls and goats was a placeholder.
 It pointed forward.
 It said, in a sentence the worshipper could not yet hear in full: somewhere on the far side of all these repetitions, a final sprinkling is coming, and after that, the curtain will not be crossed again, because there will be nothing left to atone for.

-One day in the early forties of the first century, an anonymous Christian writer — fluent in the Septuagint, soaked in the temple liturgy, watching the second temple still standing in Jerusalem but knowing what its standing meant — sat down to make the case that the final sprinkling had been made.
+In the years before the temple fell, an anonymous Christian writer — fluent in the Septuagint, soaked in the temple liturgy, watching the second temple still standing in Jerusalem but knowing what its standing meant — sat down to make the case that the final sprinkling had been made.
 He wrote a letter.
 We call it Hebrews.
 And into that letter he wove a single Greek adverb so insistently, so architecturally, so unmistakably, that any reading of the cross as a generic offer awaiting application would have to first break the word.

 The word is ephapax.
 It is built from the preposition epi ("upon") prefixed to the adverb hapax ("once") — a strengthened form whose force the lexicons render with a hammer: once for all, definitively, with no possibility of repetition or reversal.
 The writer uses it five times of Christ (Hebrews 7:27, 9:12, 10:10, and twice the simpler hapax at 9:26 and 9:28 with the same architectural force).
 And every single time, he chains it to a verb of accomplishment.